zaataylor/cartesian/README.md

 # Description

-`crossproduct` is a Go package that makes it easy to compute and return the [cross products](https://en.wikipedia.org/wiki/Cross_product) of an arbitrary number of arbitrarily typed slices.
+`crossproduct` is a Go package that makes it easy to compute and return the [cross product](https://en.wikipedia.org/wiki/Cross_product) of an arbitrary number of arbitrarily typed slices.

+# Requires
+- Go 1.18 or higher

 # Example